 - Medical treatment

 - Veterinary bills (I include this because my pets are more important than me!)

 - Avoiding bankruptcy

-If you file for bankruptcy, the bankruptcy court will appoint a trustee in bankruptcy who will take over your case and can even settle your case without your permission and take your money!
+If you file for bankruptcy, the bankruptcy court will appoint a trustee in bankruptcy who will take over your case.
+The bankruptcy trustee has the right to hire a new lawyer for your case and can even settle your case without your permission and take your money!

 What is the maximum interest rate allowed to be charged for a lawsuit loan advance?